oslabs-beta/Squeezed/README.md

-#Lowdash
+#JS-Fundamentals

 ##Summary
-Lowdash is a library based on [lodash](https://lodash.com/docs#size) that provides basic javascript utilies
+JS-Fundamentals is a series of functions that perform common object-related tasks

 ##How do I get started?
 1. Fork this repo